manjeet-thadani/koa-trufflebox/README.md

 This Box Uses NodeJS(Koa JS) to provide API endpoints to the Ethereum Blockchain smart contract so that this smart contract can be used in Android/Ios Apps as well.

+- Production grade lightweight JSON based logging utility
+- configurable env's based on current NODE_ENV
+- Error handling middlewares
+- Easily pluggable controllers and routers
+- The project structure is highly modular and can be directly used or extended for production purpose

 **Pre-Requisites**
 1. [NodeJS](https://nodejs.org/en/)
 2. [Yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable) Or [NPM](https://www.npmjs.com/get-npm)